itsurrexboy/Data-Science-Class/README.md

 # Data-Science-Class
- You can get every program that we have dont in the Python Data Science Class
+ You can get every program that we have done in the Python Data Science Class